 Top 14 Ice Cream Brands

-This tempting treat can be in a cone, tube, sandwich, on a stick, or in a waffle cup.
+This tempting treat can be served in a cone, tube, sandwich, stick, or waffle cup.
 Its delicate texture is reminiscent of chilled cream.
-And the variety of flavors pleases both children and adults.
-Creamy, vanilla, fruit, chocolate, almond, and pistachio – of course, it is ice cream!
+The variety of flavors pleases children and adults: creamy, vanilla, fruit, chocolate, almond, and pistachio—of course, it is ice cream!

-Ice cream makers invest a lot of money in marketing, so even the design of the packaging creates a frenzied appetite.
-But sometimes, the colorful wrapper does not correspond to the content, especially when it comes to little-known brands, of which there are incredibly many today.
-Competition in the confectionery market is constantly growing: new brands appear year after year, and their advertising is becoming more and more intrusive.
+Ice cream makers invest a lot of money in marketing, so even the packaging design creates a frenzied appetite.
+But sometimes, the colorful wrapper does not correspond to the content, especially for little-known brands, many of which exist today.
+Competition in the confectionery market is constantly growing: new brands appear year after year, and their advertising is becoming increasingly intrusive.

-Determining the best ice cream is not an easy task because everyone has different taste preferences.
-But still, there are certain criteria that should be taken into account, such as the naturalness of the product or the volume of sales.
+Determining the best ice cream is difficult because everyone has different taste preferences.
+However, certain criteria, such as the product’s naturalness or sales volume, should still be considered.
 Let’s try to understand this controversial topic and find out what kind of treat will not disappoint demanding gourmets.
-The 14 best ice cream brands – this is the case when expectations and reality really coincide.
+The 14 best ice cream brands – this is the case when expectations and reality coincide.

 Amul